-Although plant breeders recognize the limitation of their working collections and the potential value of wild and landrace resources, they are often reluctant to use these resources for following reasons:
+Although plant breeders recognize the limitation of their working collections and the potential value of wild and landrace resources, they are often reluctant to use these resources for the following reasons:

-- a) lack of reliable knowledge about stable donors for specific traits, - b) a linkage load of many undesirable genes, - c) lack of germplasm assessment for economic traits that show high genotype-environment interaction and require expensive, laborious and replicated multi environment evaluation, - d) assumed risks: while dealing with unknown and wild germplasm lines breeders are apprehensive about the possibility of complete program failures; timescales may be too long; or the value of the new varieties may never allow costs to be recouped.
-Additionally, there is the possibility of introducing toxic, allergenic, or pharmaceutically active plant products into food products, risks that are virtually absent in crossing elite, widely grown germplasm (Heslop-Harrison, 2002). - e) the need of plant breeders for genetically diverse, trait specific and agronomically desirable parents is not met by the information available in the genebank databases f) the restricted access due to limited seed availability and regulations governing international exchange.
+- Lack of reliable knowledge about stable donors for specific traits. - (2) Linkage load of many undesirable genes. - (3) Lack of germplasm assessment for economic traits that show high genotype-environment interaction and require expensive, laborious and replicated multi-environment evaluation. - (4) Assumed risks: while dealing with unknown and wild germplasm lines, breeders are apprehensive about the possibility of complete programme failures; timescales may be too long; or the value of the new varieties may never allow costs to be recouped.
+Additionally, there is the possibility of introducing toxic, allergenic or pharmaceutically active plant products into food products, risks that are virtually absent in crossing elite, widely grown germplasm (Heslop-Harrison, 2002).

+- (5) The need of plant breeders for genetically diverse, trait-specific and agronomically desirable parents is not met by the information available in the genebank databases. - (6) The restricted access due to limited seed availability and regulations governing international exchange.